 The statue is located on Liberty Island.
 The closest subways are 4/5 to Bowling Green, N/R to Whitehall Street, 1 to South Ferry.
 Make sure to follow the signs to Castle Clinton for you to get tickets for the ferry service to the statue.

 Things to expect

 - You need to buy your tickets in advance.
 Visit www.statuecruises.com or call the telephone at (201) 432-6321.

 - From Battery Park in Manhattan, the ferry first stops at Liberty Island, Ellis Island, and Battery Park.
 You need to disembark from the ferry on Liberty Island.
 For visitors coming from New Jersey, the ferry service runs in reverse.

 - For people on tours who want to enter the statue for the crown or pedestal access, they will need to clear for security again.

 - If you want to tour around the pedestal and the Statue of Liberty Museum, you will need to get a special ticket.
 Not to worry, it does not cost extra.
 You will only need to pay extra if you want to climb to the crown.

-- It is highly recommended to arrive early for the tours if you plan to visit the Statue of Liberty and Ellis Island in a day.
+- Make sure to rrive early if you plan to visit the Statue of Liberty and Ellis Island.
 This will give you enough time to explore the history of each place.

-- Children who are 4 years old and below are free for both the Statue of Liberty and Ellis Island.
-Adults accompanying the children must remember though that the children need to be 4 feet tall to climb the crown.
+- Statue of Liberty and Ellis Island are free for children, 4 years old and below.
+Adults accompanying the children must remember that the children need to be 4 feet tall to climb the crown.